Todmorden War Memorial

 Todmorden War Memorial is a war memorial located in Todmorden, West Yorkshire, England.

 The memorial is in the garden of remembrance in Centre Vale Park with sculptural work by Gilbert Bayes.
-The War Memorial was unveiled on 9 October 1921.accompanied by a garden of flowers.
+The War Memorial was unveiled on 9 October 1921accompanied by a garden of flowers.

 The monument

 The memorial comprises an ornamental fountain with basin in which stands a carved relief pillar depicting draped female figures with wreath and palm.
 The pillar is surmounted by a St George standing on an orb.
 The orb features four dragon head water spouts.
 The fountain is placed in front of a long wall with tablets bearing the names of the fallen.
 The fountain and wall are set within a formal garden in which also stood two freestanding statues of "The Lamp of Memory" and "The Shield of Honour".
 The original statues were stolen in 1996, however, in summer 2011 Todmorden Civic Society under the direction of Paul Clarke, a former Gunner, embarked on a campaign to raise funds and have the statues replaced in time for centenary of the commencement of the First World War.
 After over three years of fundraising and successfully applying for grants towards the project, the two replica statues, carved by Nick Roberson, member of The Master Carvers Association were unveiled at a Rededication Service held at the Garden of Remembrance after a Military Parade by the Todmorden branch of the British Legion on Sunday 12 October.

 The project led to further works being carried out to the War Memorial with a grant from the Yorkshire Garden Trust and funding from Calderdale Council.
 The works included re-laying of paths, together with new stone edgings, indent repairs to the name tablets, re-pointing of the memorial wall, cleaning of the St George statue and repairs to the stone steps at the rear of the garden.
 Much of this work was carried out by Bullen Conservation and Nick Roberson.